cmrust/easy-drop/README.md

 hapi-dropzone
 =============

-This is a simple implementation of DropzoneJS using hapi.js as the backend.
+This is a simple implementation of DropzoneJS using Go's http library server-side.

 I've set this up for my own personal purposes, so that I can easily transfer files to my local server.
 There is nothing secure about this setup and it should not be exposed to the public internet.